Ratibořice Castle: Salon of the Three Emperors

 The main stand room on the first floor is the Salon of the Three Emperors, whose name symbolically expresses the importance of Ratibořice during the Napoleonic wars.
 The Late Empire furniture is supplemented with a bronze clock from France and canvasses with mythological themes.

 Ladies Salon

 While the gentlemen discussed political and military events over a cigar and a glass of wine, the Ladies’ Salon, also prevailingly representative of the Second Rococo style, witnessed conservations about fashion.
 The interior is dominated by a portrait of Princess Louisa of Denmark by the painter Otto Bastr and a two-part bureau of hard polished wood.
 The atmosphere of the Ladies’ Salon is enhanced by two classical mirrors hanging on the sides of the French windows.

 Summer Dining-hall

 The former garden room now serves as the Summer Dining-hall.
-A Neo-Baroque suite of furniture, complemented with blue vessels from the English Copenland manufactory, and the official portraits of princess Louisa's parents – King Frederick VIII and Queen Louisa of Denmark - stand out well in this interior.
+A Neo-Baroque suite of furniture, complemented with blue vessels from the English Copenland manufactory, and the official portraits of princess Louisa's parents – King Frederik VIII and Queen Louisa of Denmark - stand out well in this interior.
 The solemn character of the room is emphasized by drapes and a tablecloth of emerald green velvet.